What Decals Does a Truck Driver Need? A Comprehensive Guide for Commercial Drivers and Carriers

 How Often Should Decals Be Replaced?

-The frequency of decal replacement can depend on various factors such as the quality of the decal, exposure to weather conditions, and general wear and tear.
-However, it's best practice to check decals regularly and replace them whenever they start to fade, peel, or become otherwise unreadable.
+The frequency of decal replacement can depend on various factors, such as the quality of the decal, exposure to weather conditions, and general wear and tear.
+However, it's best practice to check decals regularly and replace them whenever they fade, peel, or become unreadable.

 How Do IFTA Decals Work?

 International Fuel Tax Agreement (IFTA) decals are another vital decal type for interstate carriers.
-Carriers must affix these decals to both sides of their vehicles to show they comply with IFTA, which standardizes the reporting and payment of fuel taxes by interstate carriers.
-IFTA decals are typically issued annually, so they must be replaced each year.
+Carriers must affix these decals to both sides of their vehicles to show they comply with IFTA, which standardizes interstate carriers' reporting and payment of fuel taxes.
+IFTA decals are typically issued annually, so they must be replaced yearly.

 Can Decals Be Customized?